 The Scottish Borders was a magnet for monks in medieval times – truly men on a mission.
 In a region with ancient Christian traditions and lured by the promise of royal patronage they set up four mighty monastic institutions at Jedburgh, Melrose, Drybrough and Kelso.

-In the years before he was crowned King of Scotland, David 1 (1124-53) masterminded a plan to set up monastic centres throughout the Borders and was responsible for populating them with colonies of monks from England and the Continent.
+In the years before he was crowned king of Scotland, David 1 masterminded a plan to set up monastic centres throughout the Borders and was responsible for populating them with colonies of monks from England and the Continent.

-Subsequently given large bequests of lands and fisheries by David 1 the priory and its monks, not surprisingly, prospered.
+The priory they established was given large bequests of lands and fisheries by David l and duly prospered.
 The men of the monastic orders were every bit as good at business as they were in upholding the faith.
-David 1 raised the priory to abbey status around 1154.
+It was raised to abbey status around 1154.

-David’s successor, Malcolm, died at Jedburgh Abbey in 1165 and Alexander III was married there to Yolande of Dreux, another notable French connection.
+David’s successor, Malcolm died at Jedburgh Abbey in 1165 and Alexander lll was married there to Yolande of Dreux, another notable French connection.

-As the gateway to the Borders and Scotland, Jedburgh bore the brunt of many unwelcome visits from invading English armies.
+As a gateway town to the Borders and Scotland, Jedburgh bore the brunt of many unwelcome visits from invading English armies.

-During the Wars of Independence under Robert the Bruce the abbey was devastated by the English under Sir Richard Hastings and suffered again in 1410, 1416, 1464 and 1523.
-In the 1540’s Jedburgh was reduced to ruins by Henry the Eighth’s armies, a time that became known as the ‘rough wooing’ and resulting from the Scots refusal to ratify the betrothal of the infant Mary Queen of Scots to his son Edward, then at the tender age of seven.
+During incursions made in the 1540’s Jedburgh was reduced to ruins by Henry the Eighth’s armies.
+It was a time that became known as the ‘rough wooing’ resulting from the Scots refusal to ratify the betrothal of the infant Mary Queen of Scots to his son Edward, then at the tender age of seven.